zak-45/SpleeterGUI-Chataigne-Module/README.md

 Not all spleeter features has been implemented.
 Focus has been set to the separate.
 SpleeterGUI need a mp3 file as input and produce a wav file as result.

+All others command can be excuted by using spleeter command line.
 Spleeer WIKI : https://github.com/deezer/spleeter/wiki/2.-Getting-started

 ```